sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 * Each of the DB update and SFP event monitoring tasks run per namespace
 * The DB connections, updates are per namespace.

-Since the line card supports 400G ports, we have implemented a qsfp-dd decoder.
+Since the line-card supports 400G ports, we have implemented a qsfp-dd decoder.

 ![Tranceiver Monitoring](pmon-chassis-images/pmon-chassis-xcvr-monitoring.png)